Why You Need Soil Based Probiotics (SBOs)

 Certain strains of probiotics support a healthy immune system.
 Others are great for digestion and some can help support a healthy metabolism and stabilize moods.

 That’s why it’s important to consume a wide range of probiotics in your food or supplement with a good soil based probiotic (SBO) so that you’re covered.
-Kimberly Snyder’s soil based probiotics (SBOs) are a unique formula which include 29 well-researched strains, like Bacillus subtilis, with proven health benefits.
+My Solluna Feel Good SBO+ Probiotics is a unique formula which include 29 well-researched strains, like Bacillus subtilis, with proven health benefits.

 As research continues in this expanding field, further investigation could yield even more powerful data to support the development of novel options to support healthy mood, metabolism, signaling molecules and much more.
 Dr. Anthony Komaroff, Editor in Chief, Harvard Health Letter, says, “….we are in the early days of a true revolution in medicine.
 We are discovering that the trillions of microbes that live on or in our bodies (like in the gut) may powerfully promote health.
 [They] may even influence our risk of many major diseases, including type 2 diabetes, obesity, atherosclerosis, and various brain diseases.
 Someday doctors may use probiotics to prevent and treat these diseases.”

 We have strong evidence for the many physical and mental health benefits of soil based probiotics (SBOs).
 Most of us no longer have the option of living so close to the soil as our ancestors did.
 Our modern diets and lifestyles are depleted of necessary soil based probiotics (SBOs).
 Fortunately, we can now enjoy the benefits of clinically researched, soil based probiotics (SBOs) in Kimberly Snyder’s proven formula.

 In love and health,